-The following chart gives examples of monthly payments for specific loan amounts.
-You can use this chart to estimate how much your monthly payments will be when you leave the university.
-To calculate your repayment visit studentaid.gov.
+The following charts give examples of monthly payments for specific loan amounts under the Standard Repayment Plan of 10 years.
+Amounts are rounded to the nearest whole dollar and represent minimum payments at the interest rate indicated.
+They do not include interest that may accumulate during periods of deferment or forbearance.
+This chart is for estimating purposes only.
+To calculate your actual repayment visit studentaid.gov.
 If you need more information on debt management contact UMass Amherst Financial Aid Services.